PDIS/transcript/2023-12-12-Conversation-with-Bloomberg.md

 And so, what's it called when you said the exercise you did with OpenAI?

 ### Audrey Tang:
 It's called an alignment assembly.
-Yeah, you can find it on cip.org, collectiveintelligenceproject.org.
-It's called alignment assemblies.
+Yeah, you can find it on cip.org, Collective Intelligence Project.
+It's called Alignment Assemblies.
 We also run our own alignment assemblies in Tainan and Taipei.
 And the consensus is very different from the US population, actually.

 ### Stephanie Flanders:
 You can tell.
 I've been most of my time as an economist, so I find this fascinating.
 And all of these things are now interacting with the, obviously, the world of economic support.
 So, I need to learn from you.
 I'm just trying to get…